VirtusLab/jenkins-operator-assets/README.md

-# jenkins-operator-assests
+# jenkins-operator-assets
-Hosting Jenkins Operator assests like images or CSS files.
+Hosting Jenkins Operator assets like images or CSS files.